ansys/ansys-api-additive/README.md

 along with the wheel containing the protofiles and build Python interface files.

-Note that the interface files are identical regardless of the version of Python used to generate them, but the last pre-built wheel for ``grpcio~=1.17`` was Python 3.7, so to improve your build time, use Python 3.7 when building the wheel.

 #### Manual Deployment

 After building the packages, manually deploy them with: